Wandalen/willbe/doc/version2.eng/concept/ModuleCurrent.md

  ```

   In order to make the current module the module with the named `will-file`, please execute the command `.with`.
 Do not forget to specify the name of the corresponding `will-file`.
-For instance by implementation
+For instance by the implementation

   ```
   will .with second .build